Visiting Dana-Farber? See our prescreening and mask requirements.

 Juvenile myelomonocytic leukemia (JMML) is a rare type of blood cancer that occurs when bone marrow production of white blood cells becomes severely dysregulated.
 In children with JMML, bone marrow — the soft, spongy center of the bones responsible for creating blood cells — produces immature white blood cells that grow too rapidly and keep reproducing even when they run out of space.
 This crowds out healthy bone marrow cells and can lead to symptoms such as infections, anemia, and bleeding.
 Currently, the only cure for JMML is stem cell transplant.

-Children and teens with JMML are treated at Dana-Farber/Boston Children's Cancer and Blood Disorders Center through the Childhood Leukemia Program, one of the top programs worldwide for pediatric leukemia.
+Children and teens with JMML are treated by our experts at Dana-Farber/Boston Children's Cancer and Blood Disorders Center through the Childhood Leukemia Program, one of the top programs worldwide for pediatric leukemia.
 Our program has been instrumental in refining treatments for childhood leukemia, which has resulted in improved cure rates and decreased side effects.
 We also have one of the largest and most experienced pediatric stem cell transplant programs in the U.S.

 Dana-Farber/Boston Children's offers a wide array of support services and programs for pediatric patients and their families during and after cancer treatment.